tnebooks/12th-chemistry/content.en/docs/p-block-elements-i/_index.md

 The first member of the group 13, boron is a metalloid while others are reactive metals.
 Moreover, boron shows diagonal relationship with silicon of group 14.
 The oxides of boron and silicon are similar in their acidic nature.
 Both boron and silicon form covalent hydrides that can be easily hydrolysed.
 Similarly, except boron trifluoride, halides of both elements are readily hydrolysed.

 In group 14, the first element carbon is strictly a nonmetal while other elements are metalloids (silicon & germanium) or metals (tin & lead).
-Unlike other elements of the group carbon can form multiple bonds such as \(C = C\) \(C = O\) etc...
+Unlike other elements of the group carbon can form multiple bonds such as \(C = C\), \(C = O\) etc...
 Carbon has a greater tendency to form a chain of bonds with itself or with other atoms which is known as catenation.
-There is considerable decrease in catenation property down the group \((C > > Si > Ge = Sn > Pb)\)
+There is considerable decrease in catenation property down the group (\(C>>Si>Ge≈Sn>Pb\)).

 In group 15 also the first element nitrogen differs from the rest of the elements of the group.
 Like carbon, the nitrogen can from multiple bonds \((N = N, C = N, N = O\) etc...).
 Nitrogen is a diatomic gas unlike the other members of the group.
 Similarly in group 16, the first element, oxygen also exists as a diatomic gas in that group.
 Due to its high electronegativity it forms hydrogen bonds.